 Publications: “Challenging Neoliberalism and Multicultural Love in Art Therapy” and “Is Cultural Competence Enough?
-Deepening Social Justice Pedagogy in Art Therapy” published in Art Therapy: Journal of the American Art Therapy Association; “Envisioning Black Women’s Consciousness in Art Therapy.” in Talwar (Ed.). (in press).
+Deepening Social Justice Pedagogy in Art Therapy” published in Art Therapy: Journal of the American Art Therapy Association; “Envisioning Black Women’s Consciousness in Art Therapy.” in Talwar (Ed.).
+(2018).
 Art Therapy for Social Justice: Radical Intersections.

 WEST SIDE ART CHICAGO